 In Visual Studio, create a new Windows Phone 8 application.

-Add a reference to the Azure Messaging library for Windows Store using the WindowsAzure.Messaging.Managed NuGet package.
-In the Visual Studio menu, click Tools, then Library Package Manager, then Package Manager Console.
-Then, in the console window type:
+This downloads, installs, and adds a reference to the Azure Messaging library for Windows using the WindowsAzure.Messaging.Managed NuGet package.

 Open the file App.xaml.cs and add the following